China sanctions Taiwan’s ambassador to the US and six more officials | World

 A spokesperson for the Taiwan affairs office said that those sanctioned will not be able to visit China, Hong Kong and Macau.
 Companies and investors related to them would also not be allowed to profit in China.

-- TAIWAN: Learn about the island’s history and how tensions with communist China rose again
+- TAIWAN: Learn about the island’s history and how tensions with communist China have risen again

 Chinese Air Force planes fly over Taiwan in a military exercise on July 7, 2022. — Photo: Li Bingyu/Xinhua via AP